A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 Expend your energy safely

 Although not ideal, using your energy in other ways to avoid you hurting someone is a better option.
 For example, you could try hitting a pillow.
-Although I would advise doing this on your own, otherwise this could still intimidate the surrounding people.
+Although I would advise you to do this on your own, otherwise this could still intimidate the surrounding people.

 Rehearse your response